SURYASNAIR1/Cybersecurity-/Local Area Network Scanning and Reconnaissance using NMAP.md

   ![image](https://user-images.githubusercontent.com/123303806/226402749-ece3a90b-d8d7-4818-9b03-28e3adedab0b.png)

   1.What is a web application firewall?
 How do you use Nmap to detect a WAF?
 Perform WAF fingerprint detection using NMAP.
-Ans:A web application firewall (WAF) is a security tool that helps protect web applications by monitoring and filtering HTTP traffic between a web application and the Internet.
-It is designed to detect and block common web application attacks, such as SQL injection, cross-site scripting (XSS), and others.
-WAFs can be implemented as hardware appliances, software solutions, or cloud-based services.

-  1.What is a web application firewall?
-How do you use Nmap to detect a WAF?
-Perform WAF fingerprint detection using NMAP.

 Ans : A web application firewall (WAF) is a security tool that helps protect web applications by monitoring and filtering HTTP traffic between a web application and the Internet.
 It is designed to detect and block common web application attacks, such as SQL injection, cross-site scripting (XSS), and others.
 WAFs can be implemented as hardware appliances, software solutions, or cloud-based services.